ayushnawani/what-todo/README.md

 # What to do?

 Feeling bored?
 Get your random activity based on your selected category.
-For e.g select exercise category and get your activity to do one random exercise.
+For e.g select exercise category and get your one random exercise activity to do.

 # Url